Dr. Simon HAS MOVED AS OF OCTOBER 1, 2023.

 All my doctors are at another hospital (GBMC, St. Joes, Medstar, Hopkins, etc).
 Does this mean I have to switch them, too?

 Absolutely not.
 You are still free to see whatever specialists or other doctors with whom you have an ongoing relationship.
 I will always work with and refer to the best specialists necessary for you, regardless of their hospital affiliations.
 I have very good working relationships with the specialists at GBMC and other hospitals, and will continue to foster those relationships.

 Definitely.
 We will start each day with open appointments in order to make room for same-day urgent patient visits.
 In order to preserve this ability, please do not request a same day appointment if you have a more routine non-urgent need.

 Will I still be seeing Dr. Simon, or will there be a different doctor every time?

-- When you call, you should ask to schedule with Dr. Simon.
-You may be asked to see a different provider if Dr. Simon is away, if his schedule is fully booked, or if you don’t have flexibility with your requested appointment time.
+When you call, you should ask to schedule with Dr. Simon.
+You may be asked to see a different provider if I am away, if the schedule is fully booked, or if you don’t have flexibility with your requested appointment time.

 What do I need to do on my first appointment at the new office?

-- Please arrive ten minutes prior to your appointment.
+Please arrive 10-15 minutes prior to your appointment.
 Since the new practice is a different business entity, it will be necessary to fill out new registration paperwork and forms to get you in the new system.